marisalim/Everest-eDNA-biodiversity-survey/README.md

 # EverestMetagenomics2020

-Pipeline scripts for analyzing Everest WGS (specifically for any Eukaryota hits) and metabarcoding data
+Pipeline scripts for analyzing Everest WGS (specifically for any Eukaryota hits) and metabarcoding data.
+These scripts were developed for and accompany the in prep manuscript:

+*Assessing the breadth of life in the highest water bodies on Earth’s highest mountain: Analyzing environmental DNA from Mount Everest’s southern flank*

+Marisa C.W.
+Lim, Anton Seimon, Batya Nightingale, Alex Tait,  Tracie A. Seimon

 ## Contents
 1. [Required software](#software)